lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 ..  container:: figurelegend

-    Evolution of the system during mixing.
+    Figure: Evolution of the system during mixing.
 The three snapshots show respectively the system at :math:`t = 0` (left panel), :math:`t = 75` (middle panel), and :math:`t = 1500` (right panel).
 The atoms of type 1 are represented as small green spheres and the atoms of type 2 as large cyan spheres.